-In a two-part series of articles, Kerry Dundas, director and conveyancing lawyer at Myers & Co Solicitors in Stoke on Trent, Staffordshire explains how different ways to buy can affect your legal rights and highlights why it is vital that you talk to your solicitor about your plans before you commit to anything.
+In a two-part series of articles, our conveyancing lawyers at Myers & Co Solicitors in Stoke on Trent, Staffordshire explains how different ways to buy can affect your legal rights and highlights why it is vital that you talk to your solicitor about your plans before you commit to anything.

 This article looks at self-funded options and government-backed schemes.
 The second article will look at private financing options, such as mortgages and personal loans.